-Talenti Gelato used BeeLiked’s Product Reveal campaign to reveal four new flavours.
-Each entry into the campaign revealed a little more of the image and every entrant was rewarded with entry to sweepstakes and a $1 off coupon code.
+Talenti Gelato used BeeLiked’s Product Reveal campaign to reveal four new flavors.
+Each entry into the campaign revealed a little more of the image, and every entrant was rewarded with entry to sweepstakes and a $1 off coupon code.

 4. Make it as intriguing as possible

 The more intrigue and excitement you stir up with your teaser campaign, the better.
 It needs to resonate with your audiences, which is why the visuals and the copy are essential to get right.
 Sometimes, simplicity is the best way forward.
 Whether it’s a product launch teaser or a teaser campaign for a new service, entice your audience with language which creates mystery, suspense, and urgency.

 ‘Don’t Miss Out.
 Click here for more’